Basmala-sabra/Cognitive-Test-UI/README.md

 ## License

-This project is open-source, so feel free to modified it.
+This project is open-source, so feel free to add your contributions!

 ## Author